CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-`GradingJob`s contain code files to be used for grading, with a unique and (ideally) descriptive name mapped to each one.
-Grading VMs download files in a directory matching this name.
+`GradingJobConfig`s contain files to be used for grading, with a unique and (ideally) descriptive name mapped to each one.
+Workers download files in a directory matching this name.

 <hr>

-### `CodeFileInfo`
+### `FileInfo`

-A `CodeFileInfo` contains a URL to files necessary to grade this submission.
+A `FileInfo` contains a URL to files necessary to grade this submission.
 A MIME type is also included so that the grading VM can download and extract (as necessary) files correctly.

 ```typescript
 interface CodeFileInfo {